isabella232/SC_StefanGodoroja/Part 1/For Instructor/script.md

 ## Introduction

 Hey what’s up everybody, this is Brian.
-In today's screencast I'm going to introduce you to Apple Pay technology and how it can be integrated in your own app.
+This screencast is split into 2 parts: first part shows how to integrate Apple Pay APIs and how it authorizes payments; the second part demonstrates how to integrate app with a payment processor which takes care of final payment and a backend which communicates with app and the payment processor.
+So in today's screencast I'm going to introduce you to Apple Pay, show how to implemented it's APIs and what features it offers to us, developers.

 First, I’d like to thank Ștefan Godoroja for preparing the materials for this course.
 Check him out on twitter!